 Our homes are many things.
 They provide shelter, warmth, entertainment, and act as gathering places for our friends and families.
 One thing they shouldn’t be is stressful, yet all too often they are, especially in this modern age.
-Without even realizing it, our homes can be filled with items we don’t want or need, disruptive, and all-around vexatious to the human soul.
+Without even realizing it, our homes are filled with items we don’t want or need, disruptive and all-around irritating to the human soul.
 It doesn’t have to be this way.
-Enter minimalism, a philosophical concept that emphasises the idea the ‘less is more.’
+Enter minimalism, a philosophical concept that emphasizes the idea the ‘less is more.’
 Take a look at how you can create a minimalist home, which will lead you to a happier mind.

 One Thing at a Time

 Modern humans are masters of acquiring more stuff than they need.
-Without even realizing it, they can have a house filled with goods, furniture, and other household staples that are attractive, but just not needed.
+Without even realizing it, they can have a house filled with goods, furniture, and other household staples that are attractive, but just not required.
 One of the central tenets of minimalism dictates that ‘less is more,’ as we said, so take a look at getting rid of the items you don’t need anymore.
-You can throw away the items that no longer work, or donate furniture pick up free, and begin the process of reclaiming your home from your possessions.
-Once your home is decluttered, you’ll be able to feel calm much more easily.
+You can throw away the things that no longer work, or donate furniture pick up free, and begin the process of reclaiming your home from your possessions.
+Once you declutter your home, you’ll be able to feel calm much more quickly.

 Keeping things Ordered

-Of course, it’s no good decluttering your home and then not keeping the items still in your home in order.
-After you’ve finished using an item, put it away.
-If things get too clogged up, then our thoughts are liable to become clogged too.
+Of course, it’s no good decluttering your home and then not keeping things in your home in order.
+After you’ve finished using something, put it away.
+If things get too disorderly, then our thoughts are liable to become disorderly also.
 With everything in its place, you’ll be able to keep a clear mind.

 Adding the Color